janvanbouwel/krikata/book/src/helloworld/parsing.md

 # Parsing and executing

 With our language `greet` defined and inspected, we can now parse and execute a program.
-Parsing requires a `Parser`, which can easily be constructed from a process`s command line arguments.
+Parsing requires a `Parser`, which can easily be constructed from a process's command line arguments.
+Note that execution returns a `Promise` and has to be awaited.

 ```typescript
 {{#include src/cli.ts:parse-exec}}